be in the right place at the right time..

 For a true blue country experience you can’t beat a rodeo – a show of speed and skill where balance, timing and strength can mean the difference between a face full of dust or a fist full of triumph.
 There’s plenty to choose from in the Sandstone Wonders region and many of these popular events offer sideline live entertainment, food and beverage stalls, and even activities for the kids to add to the excitement.

 Have you experienced the energy and atmosphere of a campdraft before?
-Why not kick off with Taroom’s Golden Horseshoe Campdraft (16th – 18th March 2018), and the Baralaba Show & Campdraft (April 14th – 15th 2018).
+Why not kick off with the Dawes Hall RCI Campdraft (22nd – 24th March 2019), and the Baralaba Show & Campdraft (11th – 12th May 2019).
 Camping is conveniently located at the Neville Hewitt Weir Picnic Area for this particular event.

-Next on the calendar is the Camboon Campdraft (19th May 2018) followed by Moura Bronze Boots Campdraft (14th July 2018) – both consistently attract locals and visitors who enjoy watching the dust fly.
+Next on the calendar is the Camboon Campdraft (normally held in May) followed by Callide Dawson ASH Campdraft (19th – 21st July 2019) – both consistently attract locals and visitors who enjoy watching the dust fly.

-The season ends strong in September with the jumpin’ Jambin Champagne Campdraft (15th September 2018) and Theodore’s Bulls n Barrels Bonanza Rodeo, (22nd September 2018).
+The season ends strong in September with the Theodore’s Bulls n Barrels Bonanza Rodeo, (19th October 2019).

 So, what are you waiting for?
 Why not ‘get cracking’ and experience a rodeo, or any of the region’s other fantastic events first hand?